Department of Medicine

 Cox Building, Second Floor

 Multidisciplinary Care Team

-At the Interstitial Lung Disease Program, our multidisciplinary team includes lung specialists, chest radiologists and pathologists, thoracic surgeons and research scientists.
+The Massachusetts General Hospital Interstitial Lung Disease Program multidisciplinary team includes lung specialists, chest radiologists, pulmonary pathologists, thoracic surgeons and research scientists.
 We work together to:

 - Deliver compassionate, comprehensive care for interstitial lung diseases, also known as pulmonary fibrosis

 - Educate patients and their families about these diseases

 - Improve our understanding of what causes these diseases and their progression